conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

     -   ie: If there is already an owner for `click.` this is forbidden:
         -   `click.orders.`: Resource is a child-resource of `click.`
         -   `cli`: Resource is a parent-resource of `click.`

+**Side effect in Console & Kafka:**
+- Console
+  - Members of the Owner Group are given all permissions in the UI over the owned resources
+- Kafka
+  - Service Account is granted the following ACLs over the declared resources depending on the type:
+    - Topic: READ, WRITE, DESCRIBE_CONFIGS
+    - ConsumerGroup: READ

 ### Topic Policy